Changissnz/short_bedtime_stories_for_damned_children/README.md

 ## She Was
 **A case study of why females are not inherently better**

-She thought herself so moral.
+She was so moral, she thought.
 After getting more than fairly compensated through government subsidies, she could have just chilled out and settled down.
 But she was always griping at her aging parents.
 She hurled insults at her eldest son on the daily.
 Her middle son hated her and kept it to himself.
 Her youngest daughter was a classic sycophant that chimed in with her on berating the eldest son.
 And she never stopped to realize her treatment played